DeSantis suspends Hillsborough County state attorney for 'neglect of duty'

 Over the last several years, Chronister said Warren has acted like a "supreme authority by reducing charges, dropping cases, and single handedly determining what crimes will be legal or illegal in our county."

 Warren has not commented on his suspension.
-However, Florida Senate Democratic Leader Lauren Book issued the following statement Thursday about Warren's removal:

-"With his removal of a duly elected Democratic State Attorney who refused to enforce Florida's extreme abortion ban, Ron DeSantis is behaving more like a dictator than 'America's Governor.'
-Ron DeSantis continues to make it shamefully clear that he will always put partisan politics over the democratic will of the people."
+However, Democratic gubernatorial candidates Nikki Fried and Charlie Crist both responded to Warren's removal.

+Fried called it a "politically motivated attack on a universally respected State Attorney democratically elected to exercise prosecutorial discretion.
+Ron DeSantis is a pathetic bully.
+He’s doing this because he wants to be dictator, not a governor of Florida."

+Crist added that "This action by Governor DeSantis is that of a wannabe dictator who puts partisan politics first.
+He doesn't give a damn about women or average Floridians.
+It’s a flagrant abuse of power."

 Earlier on Thursday, a spokeswoman for the governor teased on Twitter that a "MAJOR announcement" would result in "the liberal media meltdown of the year."